-A number of threats have been identified as adversely affecting Darwinia glaucophylla.
-Major threats that may act across the population include adverse fire regimes, particularly increased severity and frequency of wildfires, clearing and land degradation for urban development, increased frequency and duration of drought due to climate change, and infection by Myrtle Rust (Austropuccinia psidii) (OEH 2017; Focus Flora 2018; Makinson 2018).
+Major threats to Darwinia glaucophylla include adverse fire regimes, particularly increased severity and frequency of wildfires, clearing and land degradation for urban development, increased frequency and duration of drought due to climate change, and infection by myrtle rust (Austropuccinia psidii) (OEH 2017; Focus Flora 2018; Makinson 2018).
 Invasion by exotic weeds is considered a minor threat that may act locally at the site level (Focus Flora 2018).

-Other previously identified threats to Darwinia glaucophylla included trail and track maintenance, increased sedimentation of sites and damage by recreational vehicles (NSW Scientific Committee 2003).
-These threats have also been recently assessed and deemed to be no longer adversely impacting the species (Focus Flora 2018).
+Other previously identified threats to Darwinia glaucophylla included trail and track maintenance, and increased sedimentation of sites and damage by recreational vehicles (NSW Scientific Committee 2003).
+Recent observations and surveys have deemed these threats to be very minor however and are now deemed to be only trivially affecting the species (Focus Flora 2018).